Gluten sensitivity and FODMAPs: Is there a connection?

 FODMAP stands for Fermentable-Oligosaccharide-Disaccharide-Monosaccharide-And-Polyols.
 Essentially, FODMAPs are certain types of sugars and shorter chain carbohydrates.
 They are found in a broad range of foods, including some items from each of the following categories: fruits, vegetables, nuts, seeds, grains and grain-based products, dairy and dairy alternatives, sugars and sweeteners.

-The low FODMAP diet was developed to control gastrointestinal symptoms associated with irritable bowel syndrome (IBS).
+The low FODMAP diet was developed in 1999 by Dr. Sue Shepherd at Monash University in Australia to control gastrointestinal symptoms associated with irritable bowel syndrome (IBS).
 Low digestibility of FODMAPs means they are poorly absorbed in the small intestine and therefore proceed to the large intestine, where they are fermented by bacteria.
 This leads in some people to IBS-like symptoms including gas, bloating, abdominal discomfort, pain and altered bowel function.
 Some evidence indicates that reducing intake of FODMAPs provides relief to approximately 75% of individuals experiencing IBS-like symptoms.
 Many foods are sources of FODMAPs and it is important that a low FODMAP diet be well planned to ensure that it provides sufficient nutrients.
 Generally, the low FODMAP diet is followed strictly for a period of two to six weeks.
 This is followed by re-introduction of some foods to determine which specific FODMAP sources are problematic for each particular individual.

 Individuals interested in considering a low FODMAP diet should consult with their personal healthcare provider, and with a dietitian who has specific knowledge of this diet and of food intolerances.
 In addition, it should be determined in consultation with a healthcare provider whether other testing and/or treatment is indicated, which may include testing for celiac disease.